Business

 We design and build industrial furnaces (heating furnaces, incinerators, etc.) according to our customers’ requests.
 Also, even for furnaces that are not designed by us, we can build only the refractory parts, or repair aged furnaces, etc.

-Furnace design requires a broad range of knowledge relating to machinery, electricity, instrumentation and refractories, etc., so many of our staff have backgrounds in mechanical engineering and electricity, etc.
+Furnace design requires a broad range of knowledge relating to machinery, electricity, instrumentation and refractories, etc., so many of our staff have backgrounds in mechanical engineering, electrical engineering, architecture, civil engineering, chemistry, etc.

 Construction